Introduction

 – Use CES when you want to identify and fix points of friction in service or processes.

-Pro Tip: Many top companies use a combination of all three metrics at different touchpoints!
+Pro Tip: Many top companies use a combination of all three customer experience metrics at different touchpoints!

 How Zykrr Helps